fabricio-suarte/planets-api/README.md

 ### Technology Stack

-This project was built using Intellij IDEA Communit Edition, Gradle 5.2 and Groovy, Java 1.8 (OpenSDK) and Mongo DB 4.1 (docker container).
+This project was built using Intellij IDEA Communit Edition 2018.3, Gradle 5.2 and Groovy, Java 1.8 (OpenSDK) and Mongo DB 4.1 (docker container).
 If you intend to run the Integration Tests you should have docker installed.
 Take a look bellow in the "Testing" section.

 ### Application desing